RocketMan/solaris-ports/components/look-and-feel/slim-nimbus/README.md

 ## Slim Nimbus theme

 This is a variant of the Nimbus theme with reduced window borders.
-It supports both gtk2 and gtk3 applications.
+It supports gtk2, gtk3, and gtk4 applications.

 Dark and light versions of the theme are included.